mbeckdev/little-shop/README.md

 A front end of a shop using React Hooks, react-router-dom, and CSS Modules.

-There is a list of items, and when you add them to the cart, the cart updates with that item and has addintion and subtraction buttons, and a place to type in the amount you want.
+There is a list of items, and when you add them to the cart, the cart updates with that item and has addition and subtraction buttons, and a place to type in the amount you want.
 When you add things to the cart the subtotal updates.

 ![mini-jungle2](https://user-images.githubusercontent.com/4518809/149596682-d20f19eb-1580-4a46-9955-b612e7c75eea.jpg)